peakflo/pfMCP/src/servers/github/README.md

 ./start_remote_dev_server.sh
 ```

-This will start the GuMCP server and make it available for integration and testing.
+This will start the pfMCP server and make it available for integration and testing.

 If you have a local client for testing, you can run it like: